Edgardo Antonio Alfonzo

 Edgardo Alfonzo played 12 seasons in the big leagues.
 He hit over .300 several times, with a high of .324 in 2000, and he slugged 146 home runs with a high of 27 in 1999.
 He primarily played third base (889 games) and second base (549 games).
 His best seasons came as a member of the New York Mets.
-On August 30, 1999 he became the first player in Mets history to have a six-hit game, doing so in a 17-1 win over the Houston Astros; he also hit three homers that day for the only time in his career and scored six runs, which tied the major league mark.
+On August 30, 1999 he became the first player in Mets history to have a six-hit game, doing so in a 17-1 win over the Houston Astros; he also hit three homers that day for the only time in his career and scored six runs, which tied the major league mark for a single game.

-Nicknamed "Fonzie", Alfonzo has primarily worn number 13.
 His brother, Roberto Alfonzo, played in the Mets organization in 1993 and 1994.
-Another brother, Edgar Alfonzo, played in the California Angels and Baltimore Orioles organizations.
-His nephew, Edgar Alfonzo, Jr. also played professionally.
+Another brother, Edgar Alfonzo, played in the California Angels and Baltimore Orioles organizations and preceded him as Brooklyn's skipper.
+His nephew, Edgar Alfonzo, Jr., also played professionally.

 - NL All-Star (2000)